elmomoilanen/Hashmap/README.md

     For complex data types that contain pointers to memory locations, insertion calls increase the reference count to these memory locations.

-- Show internal hash map struct statistics by `hashmap_stats_summary` and `hashmap_stats_traverse`

-    For the former function, current total capacity, occupied slot count, the size of each slot and the load factor (occupied slots / total capacity) are printed to stdout.
-For the latter, the whole hash map will be traversed and metadata information for each slot is printed to stdout.

 - Get a data item from the hash map by `hashmap_get`

-    This is a reference to the data item (NULL, if not found) stored in the hash map as a shallow copy of the original data item.
+    This is a reference to the data item (or NULL, if not found) stored in the hash map as a shallow copy of the original data item.
 It has a limited lifetime and should only be used prior to the next insertion or removal operation, as the hash map may resize during these operations and the reference may become invalid.

 - Remove a data item from the hash map by `hashmap_remove`

     The data associated with the given key will be removed from the hash map if it is found.
 In this case, a reference to the data item is returned, but it refers to a temporary location that is used internally by the hash map structure.
 This reference is only valid until the next operation on the hash map is performed.
 If the key is not found, NULL is returned.

-- To clean up the used memory by `hashmap_free`
+- Free the allocated memory by `hashmap_free`

     Normally this frees the slots, temporary storage and the HashMap struct itself.
 If a custom cleaning function was provided during initialisation of the hash map, it will be called for each data item stored in the hash map.
 An example of a custom cleaning function can be found in `hashmap.h`.

 - Iterate the hash map and apply a callback to the keys and data items by `hashmap_iter_apply`

     Iteration through the hash map continues as long as the callback keeps returning true.
 Callback must take two arguments: first for the key and second for the data item.

+- Get the current length of the hash map by `hashmap_len`

+    This is the count of occupied slots in the hash map.

+- Show internal hash map struct statistics by `hashmap_stats_summary` and `hashmap_stats_traverse`

+    For the former function, current total capacity, occupied slot count, the size of each slot and the load factor (occupied slots / total capacity) are printed to stdout.
+For the latter, the whole hash map will be traversed and metadata information for each slot is printed to stdout.
+Obviously, traversing is slow for large hash maps.

 For additional information and examples, refer to the `hashmap.h` header file.